Frequently Asked Questions From Home Sellers

 Navigating the property market requires knowledge of the housing market, the area in which a home is being put up for sale, the requirements that go along with selling a home, and it also necessitates the skill to use this knowledge to get the best possible price for a given property.

 Real estate agents are there when the market is booming, and are also there when the market slows down.
 They understand that the housing and property business is not stagnant, and have learned to use their expertise to the advantage of the sellers they assist with selling their homes.

 To sell, or not to sell?
-Qualified and experienced real estate agents have heard these questions before, and these are their answers.
+Qualified and experienced real estate agents have heard the most frequently asked questions relating to the sale of your property before, and these are their answers.

 How long will it take to sell my home?

 This is, by far, the single most common question real estate agents get from home sellers.
 It makes sense to want to know how long your home is likely to be on the market, as this will affect many other decisions you’ll have to make, like when you’ll have to organise the movers to relocate to a new place, and when you will need to have organised the new home you’ll be living in.

 It is difficult to say for certain how long it will take to sell any given home, and this is a question with a relative answer.
 Experienced and knowledgeable real estate agents know the average days on market for the areas and suburbs that they operate in, and will be able to give that number to you, but it is by no means a guarantee of how long it will take them to sell your home.
 The math is quite simple: the average days on market are calculated by using the last 30 days or six months of sold listings.
 The number of days that each listing was on the market for are added up, and divided by the number of listing to determine the average days on market for a given period.
 In a buyer’s market, the number of days on market will be more, because inventory typically takes a bit longer to sell, as opposed to a seller’s market, where the number of days on market will be fewer.